 CO1 Demonstrate comprehensive understanding of various optimization techniques.
 Understand CO2 Formulate various process optimization problems.
-Apply, Evaluate CO3 Explain the need for optimization where optimal decisions need Analyse, Evaluate to be taken in the presence of trade-offs between two or more Analyse, Evaluate conflicting objectives.
-Item to be taken to be ta CO4 Implement the theory and applications of optimization techniques in a comprehensive manner for solving linear and non-linear, geometric, dynamic, integer and stochastic programming techniques.
+Apply, Evaluate CO3 Explain the need for optimization where optimal decisions need to be taken in the presence of trade-offs between two or more conflicting objectives.
+Analyse, Evaluate CO4 Implement the theory and applications of optimization techniques in a comprehensive manner for solving linear and non-linear, geometric, dynamic, integer and stochastic programming techniques.
 Understand, Apply, CO5 Identify, formulate and solve a practical engineering problem of their interest by applying or modifying an optimization technique.
 Understand, Apply, Evaluate